jebeck/dataviz-power-tools/dataviz-power-tools.md

 - works well for *categorical* data

 Note:
 The original use case for PourOver is essentially client-side faceted search.
-If your data or your interactions on top of your data fit this use case - think tag filters in many combinations - then PourOver would definitely be worth checking out.
+If your data or your interactions on top of your data fit this use case - think tag filters in many combinations - then PourOver would definitely be worth checking out, but it doesn't provide the same depth of functionality as Crossfilter does.